-Our friendly front-of-house team will warmly welcome you to our small, elegant restaurant, and our award-winning chef Graham Campbell will ensure your meal offers a unique taste of Scotland.
-His menus are based on the best of the country’s natural larder and presented with an innovative and creative approach.
-He always lets the best Scottish ingredients shine through, but loves putting a playful twist on dishes, and creating delicious flavour and texture combinations.
+Our friendly front-of-house team will warmly welcome you to our small, elegant restaurant, and our kitchen team will ensure your meal offers a unique taste of Scotland.
+Our menus are based on the best of the country’s natural larder and presented with an innovative and creative approach.

 We are all about the food, of course.
 But we also love great wine.
 We use specialist Scottish wine merchants to source a fine selection to complement our range of dishes.
 See the wine list here.

 Ancient Dundee, once encompassing just two main streets, used to be dominated by a dark cliff-faced hill, on top of which was the Castle of Dundee.
 Sadly, all that remains of the castle today is its name – and ours ‘Castlehill’, plus a small plaque to mark where it stood in Castle Street.